Thingo314/AoC2018/README.md

 # AoC2018
 Solutions to Advent of Code 2018

-Written in Java 8
+Written in Java

-Solutions are written as separate parts for each day.
+Solutions are written as either separate files for each part for a day or a combined file for a day.

+Solutions take in input from standard input.